muakone/v0-aegis-gateway-mvp/PITCH_SPEECH_5_MINUTES.md

 **[Start strong.
 Look at judges.
 Speak clearly.
 Smile.]**

 "Good morning.
-My name is [YOUR NAME], and I want to start with a simple question: When was the last time you worked from home without worrying about security?
+My name is Basit Balogun, and I want to start with a simple question: When was the last time you worked from home without worrying about security?

 For most people, the answer is never.
 Because security and convenience don't typically go together.